tyoung3/sw/README.md

 	sw -m 4 < /tmp/collate.sw > /tmp/collate.dot
 	dot -Tjpg  /tmp/collate.dot > /tmp/collate.jpg
 ```
-should produce /tmp/collate.jpg  [copy may be in this directory]
+produces /tmp/collate.jpg  [copy may be in this directory]

 WARNING:
 --------
-	 std.Gen1  is not the same as strings.Gen1
+	 std.Gen1 generates integer IPs.
+It is not the same as
+	 strings.Gen1

 BUGS:
 -----
 	 std.Gen1 fails unless all three arguments are present.

+	 Re-ordering dataflows in the ND, sometimes causes sw to
+	 fail for multi-port components.

 Author
 ------

     Tom Young, streamwork@twyoung.com

-    with thanks to J.P.Morrison, Sam Watkins, Phillip W. Young,
+    with thanks to J.P.Morrison, Phillip W. Young, Sam Watkins,
-    all the other contributors
+    all the other contributors to
-    to  flow-based-programming@googlegroups.com,
+    flow-based-programming@googlegroups.com,
-    and the developers of Linux, gcc, BNFC, Go, and Github.
+    and to the developers of Linux/Ubuntu, gcc,
+    BNFC, Go, git, and Github.